markjoshwel/pymtheg/TERMUX.md

 ### Quick Setup Script

-Run the following command in the terminal and relax a little with the wakelock held:
+Run the following command in the terminal:

+(_This will take some time to complete, so come back after a while._)

 ```text
 curl https://raw.githubusercontent.com/markjoshwel/pymtheg/main/termux-pymtheg-setup | sh